 Dario Amodei — Update on the Department of War

-5 March — Dario Amodei, CEO of Anthropic, publishes a new statement titled “Where things stand with the Department of War” — an update following the statements of 26 and 28 February.
+March 5 — Dario Amodei, CEO of Anthropic, publishes a new statement titled “Where things stand with the Department of War” — an update following the statements of February 26 and 28.

-Key points of this third statement:
+Key points from this third statement:

 🔗 Where things stand with the Department of War